EswarDivi/eswardivi.github.io/content/authors/admin/_index.md

 ---
 title: Divi Eswar Chowdary
-role: "Student Pursing Major in Artificial Intellgience "
+role: "Student Pursing Major in Artificial Intelligence "
 avatar_filename: social.jpeg
 bio: "I have a profound interest in exploring the fascinating fields of image processing, generative AI, and NLP.
 These areas of research have the power to